Hey, Snickerdoodle!

 These chewy oatmeal cookies are delicious and hard to have just one!
 Browning the butter really gives these cookies the best caramelly, nutty flavor.
 The dark chocolate chips and their intense chocolate flavor pairs great with the pecans.
 Topping these with flake salt helps to bring out all those flavors!

-This is a small batch recipe, so it makes just 16 cookies.
-It can easily be doubled if you are wanting more cookies.
-Balls of the dough freeze great too, so you can make extras and have cookies anytime you please!
+This recipe makes just 16 cookies and can easily be doubled if you are wanting more cookies.
+Balls of dough freeze great too, so you can make extras and have cookies anytime you please!

 For more cookie recipes, try one of these: Peanut Butter Chocolate Chip Oatmeal Cookies with Applesauce, Chocolate Cookies with Buttercream Frosting or Brown Butter Brown Sugar Maple Glazed Cookies.